 lib/puppet/provider/<TYPE NAME>/<PROVIDER NAME>.rb

 - Type files:

-- If you are using an agent-master deployment, each agent node must have its
+- If you are using an agent-master deployment, each agent node

 true, which is the default.
 In masterless Puppet, using

 puppet apply, the

 pluginsyncsetting is not required, but the module that contains the type and providers must be present on each node.